SURYASNAIR1/cybersecurity-lab/LAN based insider attacks.md

 ![image dns](https://user-images.githubusercontent.com/122804908/227959810-707130f8-aa15-42bf-bc2d-9a371bfd65bc.jpg)

 In this dns attack  we have swapped the ip address of the given website as our ip address so it will direct to our own malicious webpage.

+4. Invoke ‘sslstrip tool’ for stealing passwords from any machine that is connected to a LAN by stripping the HTTPS connection.